sneakerhax/Posts/posts/Python_Meterpreter_through_Proxy.md

 # Metasploit - Python Meterpreter through Proxy

-I got into a situation recently where I had a webshell on a Linux system and I wanted to get a full Meterpreter.
-Initially we thought that there was no outbound access but after a fellow teammate reversed some .jar files found on the system the proxy server was discovered.
-Basically now I needed a reverse shell that allowed me to specify a proxy for outbound connections.
-I sent a quick message to @TheColonial on IRC and he let me know that Python HTTP/HTTPS Meterpreters could do what I needed.
+I recently got into a situation where I had a web shell on a Linux system and wanted to get a full Meterpreter.
+Initially, we thought there was no outbound access, but a fellow teammate discovered a proxy server after reverse engineering some .jar files found on the system.
+Now I needed a reverse shell that allowed me to specify a proxy for outbound connections.
+I sent a quick message to @TheColonial on IRC, and he let me know that Python HTTP/HTTPS Meterpreters could do what I needed.

 ## Testing Python on the webshell

-First I used the webshell to test the ability to run Python
+First I used the web shell to test the ability to run Python

 ```python -c "import os;os.system('ls')"```